IqyGod/Mocha-chai/README.md

 ## There are 2 tests: Unit tests & functional tests
 Unit tests about assertions, deep equality, truthiness, typeOf, propertyof and so on...
-Functional tests on API endpoints using chai-http, PUT method, runing tests on headless browser.
+<br>Functional tests on API endpoints using chai-http, PUT method, runing tests on headless browser.

 ## Chai
 Chai is an excellent JavaScript library with a bunch of methods that can be used to ensure our code behaves as expected.